limpkin/mooltipass/source_code/src/USB/README.md

 0x35: export eeprom
 -------------------
-From plugin/app: export eeprom contents.
-A 0x00 in parameter specifies to send the first bytes in flash while a 0x01 requests for the next packet
+From plugin/app: export eeprom contents request

 From Mooltipass: the bunch of requested data